 With the internet, shopping addiction is easier than ever to feed.
 You are constantly bombarded with tempting ads and emails and whenever you want something, you can literally order it in less than a minute.

 If you fill your online shopping cart and have to actually get up to get your purse in order to enter your payment information, chances are you’ll be given a little more time to think about your purchase and slow the thought process down a little.
-Who knows, maybe you’ll even walk away from the computer
+So if you have cards saved on your

 Whenever you do make your way to the mall, store, or online shopping, make sure you are doing it with a purpose.
 Have a planned item in mind that you know you want to buy.